c-dilks/clas12-env/README.md

 The documentation for just using these environment modules has so far been [maintained at this wiki](https://clasweb.jlab.org/wiki/index.php/CLAS12_Software_Environment_@_JLab).

 ### Special Modules
 Most modules here just update one's environment for a single, particular software package, by adding that package's directory to some runtime executable/library search paths.
 The modules below are a bit different.
-Remember that `module show` will print what a given module will do to your environment.
+Note that `module show` will print what a given module will do to your environment.
 * clas12
   * loads a bunch of other modules to provide a full CLAS12 environment in one shot
 * geant4